Point-like bounding chains in open Gromov-Witten theory: Introduction

 \subsubsection{Vanishing Maslov class}

-Fukaya~\cite{Fukaya2} uses the superpotential and bounding chains to define open Gromov-Witten invariants for a Lagrangian submanifold $L$ with vanishing Maslov class in a Calabi-Yau threefold $(X,\omega)$.
-In the Maslov zero setting, the grading on $\Lambda$ is trivial, so the degree $1$ elements of $C$ are necessarily $1$-forms.
+Fukaya~\cite{Fukaya2} uses the superpotential and bounding chains to define open Gromov-Witten invariants for a Lagrangian submanifold $L$ with vanishing Maslov class in a Calabi-Yau threefold.
+In the Maslov zero setting, the grading on $\Lambda$ is trivial.
+Moreover, when $\dim L = 3,$ Maslov zero disks have expected dimension zero.
+So, boundary and interior constraints as well as the corresponding variables $t_i$ and $s$ are irrelevant.
+Consequently, it is natural to take $R = \Lambda$ and the degree $1$ elements of $C$ are necessarily $1$-forms.
 Also, bounding chains are necessarily strong, that is, the constant $c$ of equation~\eqref{eq:bc} vanishes.
 Strong bounding chains are critical points of the superpotential.
 So, the superpotential is constant on each connected component (in an appropriate non-Archimedean sense) of the space of bounding chains.
 Thus, if one can identify a connected component of the space of bounding chains, evaluating the superpotential at any point therein will give the same invariant.
 In favorable situations, there may be only one connected component.

 There are several other works in the Maslov zero setting, which should be related to that of Fukaya~\cite{Fukaya2}.
+Aganagic-Ekholm-Ng-Vafa~\cite{AENV} define open Gromov-Witten invariants for knots, and Ekholm-Shende~\cite{EkholmShende} construct open Gromov-Witten invariants valued in skeins.
 Cho~\cite{Cho0} defines an invariant function similar to the superpotential on Hochschild cycles.
-Iacovino defines a superpotential for counting ``multi-curves'' in Calabi-Yau threefolds~\cite{Iacovino1,Iacovino2}.
+Iacovino defines a superpotential counting ``multi-curves'' in Calabi-Yau threefolds~\cite{Iacovino1,Iacovino2}.
 He then rephrases his construction in the language of obstruction theory~\cite{Iacovino3}.